mateoglzc/docs-amazon/readme.md

 ### 19. Test Solution
 - ####  19.1 Objectives
 - #### 19.2 Scope

+    For this project we have identified a set of critical components that allows us to test the overall performance of the system.
+These components are directly tied to our functional requirements, and testing them is a necessary step in assuring the quality of our development.

+    These components are:
+    - Screen and Audio Recordings
+    - Merge Screen and Audio Recordings
+    - Dashboard View
+    - Storage and Data Upload

 - #### 19.3 Requirements for Testing
 - #### 19.4 Dependencies
 - #### 19.5 Testing Strategy
 - #### 19.6 Testing Management Process
+    As stated above testing is a critical part is assuring our system quality.

+    - Informal Revision

+        This will take place everytime a code function is completed.
+During this revision the developer assigned will only be performing black box tests.
+This revision does not require any documentation, but it is extremely important for the module that this function takes part to have all their internal functions informally revised.
+This is a requisite for the module to be considered for a Technical Revision.

+    - Technical Revision

+        This will take place everytime a code module is completed.
+A team consisting of at least 3 or 5 internal members and 1 or 2 external members without surpassing the 6 total members, must meet to perform this revision.
+During it, mostly black box tests are meant to be done, but there is the possibiliy of making white box tests as well.
+For this revision it is necessary to fill out a document.
+This is extremly important because in order for the component that this module belongs to, it is necessary that every module that takes part of it has passed this revision.

+    - Inspection

+        This will take place everytime a code component is completed.
+A tema consisting of at least 7 or 14 internal members and 1 or 2 external members without surpassing 15 total members, must meet to perform this revision.
+During it, mostly white box tests are meant to be done, but there is the possibility to performing other high definition tests.
+For this revision it is necessary to fill out a document.
+This is extremy important because in order to mark as our component completed and deployed it must have passed this revision.

 - #### 19.7 Testing Environment
 - #### 19.8 Testing Results
 - #### 19.9 Conclusions